VivekJoshi-27/Todolist_app/README.md

 # Todolist_app

-In this project users can add daily task and users can filter task by date and user can also edit and delete expenses.
+In this project users can add daily task.
+It is popup /modal where user can enter task name choose date and time and select category from the drop-down.
+The Drop-down disply only those categories which are present on the categories.
 It is built by using React JS .

 HTML 5, JavaScript, CSS 3,React JS, Node JS, Express JS, Mongo DB( Rest API), Postman.